Managing inventory can be a huge headache for the businessman, regardless of what type of business you do and when you started.

-Well, when you are using this technique, you sell first that older inventory then you use the front of new products.
+Well, when using this technique, you sell that older inventory first, then use the front of new products.

 This helps in selling all of the products in a timely manner.

-This makes sure that your products are not pushed back to the shelf.
+This makes sure that your products are not pushed back onto the shelf.

 FIFO is also a good technique so you can update and improve products.
 With this, you can make sure your older inventory is out too.